SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/02-ssh.md

 </div>

 ##Getting an account on OSG Connect
-If you do not have an account on OSG Connect, please sign up, either in advance of the course or first thing in the morning..
-It takes 5-10 minutes to complete the sign up process and about 30 minutes to get your account activated.
+If you do not yet have an OSG Connect account, please follow the signup instructions here: http://osgconnect.net/signup

+You will need to accept an Acceptable Use Policy (AUP) in order to use OSG Connect.

+Once you have signed up, it ought to take 15-30min to get your account approved and created.

-##Log in to OSG Connect
+##Logging into OSG Connect

 Let's take a closer look at what happens when we use the shell on a desktop or laptop computer.